ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcLog/DllInterface.md

         }
         @endcode

-        GetDefaultFilePaths can be used to check whether the Trace Server is using the desired paths.

-        @code
-        if( m_pTrcServer != nullptr )
-        {
-            // GetDefaultAdminObjFileAbsoluteFilePath and GetDefaultLocalTrcFileAbsoluteFilePath will
-            // allocate memory for the strings.
-You must free them if no longer needed to avoid memory leaks. char* szAdminObjFileAbsFilePath = m_pTrcServer->GetDefaultAdminObjFileAbsoluteFilePath();
-            char* szLocalTrcFileAbsFilePath = m_pTrcServer->GetDefaultLocalTrcFileAbsoluteFilePath();

-            std::string stdstrAdminObjFileAbsFilePath(szAdminObjFileAbsFilePath);
-            std::string stdstrLocalTrcFileAbsFilePath(szLocalTrcFileAbsFilePath);

-            if( stdstrAdminObjFileAbsFilePath.empty() )
-            {
-            }
-            if( stdstrLocalTrcFileAbsFilePath.empty() )
-            {
-            }

-            delete szAdminObjFileAbsFilePath;
-            szAdminObjFileAbsFilePath = nullptr;
-            delete szLocalTrcFileAbsFilePath;
-            szLocalTrcFileAbsFilePath = nullptr;
-        }
-        @endcode

-        If the Trace Server was created successfully, the last saved status of the TraceAdmin object instances must be read into the index tree of the Trace Server (trace detail level, enabled).
+        If the Log Server was created successfully, the last saved status of the Logger instances must be read into the index tree of the Log Server (log detail levels, enabled states).

         Furthermore, some properties of the trace server can be set.
 In the following code example, the caching of the method trace is activated so that the methods that were traced while the client was not yet connected also appear in the client (method trace when the application is started up).

         @code
-        if( m_pTrcServer != nullptr )
+        if( m_pLogServer != nullptr )
         {
-            m_pTrcServer->setCacheTrcDataIfNotConnected(true);
-            m_pTrcServer->setCacheTrcDataMaxArrLen(1000);

-            m_pTrcServer->recallAdminObjs();
+            m_pLogServer->setCacheTrcDataIfNotConnected(true);
+            m_pLogServer->setCacheTrcDataMaxArrLen(1000);

+            m_pLogServer->recallAdminObjs();
         }
         @endcode

-    2.3 Trace Server starten
+    2.3 Start Log Server

-        The Trace Server's Ipc Server is instantiated in its own gateway thread and waits there for incoming connection requests.
-Starting the Trace Server is an asynchronous process that is started with the "startup" method.
+        The Log Server's Ipc Server is instantiated in its own gateway thread and waits there for incoming connection requests.
+Starting the Log Server is an asynchronous process that is started with the "startup" method.
 If you call this method without defining argument, the method only returns when the gateway thread has been started and the ipc server is in listen mode.
 Or after the default timeout has elapsed.

         @code
-        if( m_pTrcServer != nullptr )
+        if( m_pLogServer != nullptr )
         {
-            m_pTrcServer->startup();
+            m_pLogServer->startup();
         }
         @endcode

 3. Shutdown

-    3.1 Save Admin Object XML File and destroy Trace Server
+    3.1 Save Loggers XML File and destroy Log Server

-        If the Trace Server is no longer needed, it must be released.
-This is done via a ReleaseInstance call, in which the reference received at ReleaseInstance is to be transferred to the trace server.
-        The ReleaseInstance call will decrement the reference counter.
-If the reference counter reaches the value 0, the trace server is destroyed.
-The trace server's destructor also terminates the gateway thread and thus also destroys the ipc server.
+        If the Log Server is no longer needed, it must be released.
+This is done via a ReleaseInstance call which will destroy the log server.
+The log server's destructor terminates the gateway thread and thus also destroys the ipc server.
 All active connections will be closed.

-        Before the Trace Server is released, the current state of the Trace Admin objects should be saved in the XML file so that the states (trace detail level, enabled) can be restored when the application is restarted.
+        Before the Log Server is released, the current state of the Logger instances should be saved in the XML file so that the states (log detail levels, enabled states) can be restored when the application is restarted.

         @code
-        if( m_pTrcServer != nullptr )
+        if( m_pLogServer != nullptr )
         {
-            m_pTrcServer->saveAdminObjs();

-            CIpcTrcServer::ReleaseInstance(m_pTrcServer);
+            m_pLogServer->saveAdminObjs();

+            CIpcTrcServer::ReleaseInstance();
+            m_pLogServer = nullptr;
         }
         @endcode